MY PROJECTS

 The Trojan First Lady

-The highlight of Holley's time working with the Richard Nixon Foundation was putting together a special exhibit on first lady Pat Nixon at her alma mater, USC.
-She did some digging in the archives and collaborated with USC to find some rare gems to display in the Town & Gown building.
-Holley also created an online exhibit to serve as a companion.
+The highlight of my time with the Richard Nixon Foundation was curating a special exhibit on First Lady Pat Nixon at her alma mater, USC.
+I had the thrill of diving into the archives and collaborating with USC to uncover some rare gems to display in the historic Town & Gown building.
+Bringing Pat Nixon’s legacy to life in such a meaningful way was an unforgettable experience!I also created an online exhibit to serve as a companion.

 MADELEINE ALBRIGHT EXHIBIT